Business career of Donald Trump: Stocks, bonds, funds, and similar holdings

+DJT stock price reached over $79 per share after its public offering, but declined thereafter.

+Since its public offering, Trump Media & Technology Group Corp. has had net operating losses.

+After a brief initial rise, the market price of the $Trump meme coin declined.
+A Chainalysis study concluded that through the middle of 2025, 58 investors had made profits exceeding $10 million each—mostly early traders who got out before the price decline.
+Through June 2026, 988,905 wallets lost a total of $3.81 billion while Trump profited $636 million.

+Most of Donald Trump's 2025 revenue was derived from his businesses' cryptocurrency ventures.

 Trump's personal financial market investment portfolio is concentrated in the financial and commodities markets.
 The investment portfolio generates income and cash flow from a variety of mechanisms as dividends, capital gains, and compounded carried interest.
 He invested a minimum of $70 million in stocks.

 Though real estate is still his most preferred asset class, Trump became an active financial market investor in 2011 following disappointment from the depressed American real estate market and various investments in the Federal Reserve's interest yields on CDs were next to nothing.
 Trump stated that he was not enthusiastic to be a stock market investor, but that prime real estate at good prices was hard to find at that time and that stocks and equity securities were cheap and generating good cash flow from dividends.
 He profited from 40 of the 45 stocks he purchased which he sold in 2014, making it almost a 90% success rate in capital appreciation in addition to millions in earned dividends.
 The biggest gainers in his stock portfolio were Bank of America Corporation, The Boeing Company and Facebook, Inc earning a windfall profit of $6.7 million, $3.96 million and $3.85 million, respectively.